FamilySearch/gedcomx/specifications/file-format-specification.md

 All of the headers defined by the [GEDCOM X Standard Header Set](https://github.com/FamilySearch/gedcomx/blob/master/specifications/standard-header-set-specification.md)
 MAY be used as main attributes and are interpreted to be applicable to the file itself.
 Some of the most notable include:

-* `DC-created`, used to determine when the file was created.
+* `X-DC-created`, used to determine when the file was created.
-* `DC-creator`, used to identify the creator of the file.
+* `X-DC-creator`, used to identify the creator of the file.
+* `X-DC-conformsTo`, used to identify the specification(s) this file conforms to.
+Conformance to `http://gedcomx.org/file/v1` is assumed for ALL files.
+* `X-DC-requires`, used to identify the specification(s) that processors of this file are REQUIRED to comply with.
+If a processor does not recognize or otherwise know how to comply with the specifications listed, it MUST NOT process the file.
+All processors MUST comply with `http://gedcomx.org/file/v1`.

 ## 4.2 Per-Entry Attributes